kshao35/ACTL4001-t1-2023/README.md

 #### APPENDIX L: VOLUNTARY VS INVOLUNTARY COSTS BY REGION <a name="l"></a>
 #### APPENDIX M: LIMIT & DEDUCTIBLE <a name="m"></a>
-•	Hurricane and tropical storms always occur simultaneously and hence were classified ‘hurricane’
+•Hurricane and tropical storms always occur simultaneously and hence were classified ‘hurricane’

-•	Severe storms occurred simultaneously with thunderstorm, and hence were classified as ‘thunderstorm’
+•Severe storms occurred simultaneously with thunderstorm, and hence were classified as ‘thunderstorm’

-•	Property damage designation was completed with the following method:
+•Property damage designation was completed with the following method:

 •	When multiple chronic events occurred simultaneously, property damage was evenly split

 •	If both chronic and acute events occurred together, the acute event was assigned 100% of property damage

 #### APPENDIX N: LIMIT & DEDUCTIBLE <a name="n"></a>
 A worst-case scenario was modelled with a 10% increase past the limits of materials & labour costs, and the cost of replacing household goods (to 55% and 82.5% respectively).
 The resulting accumulated reserves are plotted above.